arunsrinivas21/hotel-booking-app/README.md

 Both the applications are maintained separately.

 - Use `npm install` to install the dependencies in each of the modules
 - Use `npm start` to run both client and server code separately.
-(Client - PORT 3000, Server - PORT 5000)
+(By default, Client - PORT 3000, Server - PORT 5000)

-## API Deocumentation

-For detailed API documentation, please see [API.md](API.md)

 ## Client-Side Pages